q2g/q2g-ext-alternatestates/README.md

 [![TravisCI](https://travis-ci.org/q2g/q2g-ext-alternatestates.svg?branch=master)](https://travis-ci.org/q2g/q2g-ext-alternatestates)
 [![Downloads](https://m.sense2go.net/downloads.svg?q2g-ext-alternatestates)](https://m.sense2go.net/extension-package)

-This extension was developed, to get alternate states into Qlik Sense.
-It is possible to create as well as deleate alternate States, and apply the states to specific objects.
+This extension enables the user to take advantage of alternate states in qlik sense.
+With alternate states you can compare several states in one application.
+With these extension you can create and delete alternate states in the application.
+After you have a alternate state to use, you can apply this to the objects used in the application.
+After applying a state to an object, this will not react on selections made in objects without state, or applayed to a other state.

 ## Intro

 ![teaser](./docs/teaser.gif "Short teaser")

 ## Settings